“Sorry you dropped out. Can you repeat that?”

 Run a regular speed test

-Testing your internet speed weekly might sound like overkill but that should be a minimum for work from home setups when holding regular video meetings.
-If you check your speed when you log on and you’ve fallen below expected conditions, you can manage expectations early in the day.
-It’s usually your upload speed that’s the weak link — no amount of download bandwidth will fix your video conferencing if uploads are too slow.
+Testing your Internet speed weekly might sound overkill, but that should be a minimum for work-from-home setups when holding regular video meetings.
+You can manage expectations early in the day if you check your speed when you log on and fall below expected conditions.
+Usually, your upload speed is the weak link — no amount of download bandwidth will fix your video conferencing if uploads are too slow.

 Use an external speed test tool that tracks speeds over time and start running tests to set a baseline for your network performance.
-There’s a range of free tools available, or Google ‘speed test’ to access the Google speed tester.
+A range of free tools is available, or Google ‘speed test’ to access the Google speed tester.

 As you track your speeds over time, you start to see trends when performance drops and might be able to identify an issue.
 Talk to your ISP and give them the numbers: ‘I was getting 50mbps down and 20Mbps up, now I’m at 10mbps up and 0.5Mbps up, what gives?’

 If you know you’re heading into a call with an unreliable connection, you can adapt beforehand instead of fiddling with settings as you should be listening (or doing the talking).
 When you join a Pexip call, you can choose a high, medium, or low connection based on your internet speed.
 But you won’t have to sacrifice too much.
 You might set it to low and use SD video to ensure a consistent experience rather than risk your network with full HD video.